 Because of Britain’s colonial interests in both India and Hong Kong, there was even a large contingent of the Indian army stationed in the city in the early days of colonial Hong Kong, which also defended the city during World War II.

 Today’s Hongkongers might have forgotten much of that history, but the delicious flavours of the subcontinent still waft along the streets of Tsim Sha Tsui, Central and up to the Peak.
-Follow our lead to the best Indian restaurants Hong Kong has to offer, satisfying modern, classic and casual tastes.
+Follow our lead to the best Indian restaurants in Hong Kong, satisfying modern, classic and casual tastes.

 New Punjab Club

 Showered with critical acclaim since opening its doors in 2017, New Punjab Club is the first Punjabi restaurant to be honoured with a Michelin star.
 Much of the credit goes to executive chef Palash Mitra, whose contemporary cooking is inspired by post-colonial Pakistan and India.
 Reverence for the region’s culinary traditions comes through in the expert tandoori dishes and an ever-changing menu that reflects the Punjabi seasons.
 You’re encouraged to wash it all down with a gin and tonic from the quaint drinks cart.
 It’s a tiny space, done up in a clubby, colonial style, and fills up quickly, so book well ahead.